Emurasoft/emurasoft.github.io/en/dlg/file_verify_result/index.md

 - The file might have been opened using the **Open Advanced** command with options like **Insert line breaks every specified number of bytes** or **Ensure that a newline code exists at the end of each file**.
 - There could be an issue with the hard disk or memory.
 If you're attempting to open a file on the network, it might be a network problem.

-## Delete Temporary Files check box
+## Delete Temporary Files checkbox

 When checked, this option will delete the saved temporary file.